Is Shopify Down? (Live Status & Fixes)

 1. Scheduled Maintenance

-Though Shopify has a good uptime of 99.99%, there are rare chances that the site will go off for scheduled maintenance periods.
+Although Shopify has a high uptime of 99.99%, there are rare instances where the site may go offline during scheduled maintenance periods.

 1. Custom Domain Issues